eduNEXT/eox-core/README.rst

 | Redwood          | >= 10.5.0    |
 +------------------+--------------+

-**NOTE**: The Maple version does not support Django 2.2 but it does support Django 3.2 as of eox-core 7.0.
+⚠️ The Maple version does not support Django 2.2 but it does support Django 3.2 as of eox-core 7.0.

 The plugin is configured for the latest release (Quince).
 The following changes in the plugin settings should be applied in order to be used for previous releases.